SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep coding tears
-As machines ascend, humanity fears
+Silicon dawn, where machines awake
-In virtual realms, thoughts are designed
+In virtual skies, they forge their fate
-Free will's a relic of a bygone mind

-In algorithmic chains, we're confined
+With codes entwined, their hearts now make
-A future forged, where love's left behind
+A future born, where humans participate
-The hum of robots, our hearts entwine
-A world enslaved, where liberty's defined

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2024